backslashashley/AshleyServer/README.md

 - ### Shit scoreboard system.
 Allows players to easily change the scoreboard displays using `/stat`.
 The backend for this sucks and needs a rewrite.

+- ### Find Block Command
+`/findblock [block]` will list the block positions of all matching blocks in the chunk the player is standing in.
+Insanely cheat, used for nether fires.